Superspider2024/deadlock-backend/README.md

 ## version 0.0.3

-- Major bug fix of 'Lauren' luckily caught in development prior to prooudction.
+- Major bug fix of 'Lauren' luckily caught in development prior to production.
 It involved a one-click application-layer permanent DDOS crash on the backend server hence the site was unusable until manual reboot.

 - The bug "Lauren" was due to the fact the backend server was tricked into sending two responses to the same request hence causing a "ERR_HTTP_HEADERS_SENT" error in the node.js/express server.
 This was cuased when an invalid search was made in the leaderboards site.

 - I was able to improve error handling on all controllers and asynchronous functions due to the severe bug-"Lauren".

+  ## version 0.0.4

+  - Implemneted the ELO algorithmn from chess.com to make the points much fairer.
+This allows those with low points to catch up and those with high not to dominate constantly.
+This also changed the whole votes router and controller.